-- Rule 3 Children of Teaching Staff: children of permanent teaching and non-teaching staff whose contract of employment (not a casual contract) names the school as their primary place of work where (a) the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or (b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+Rule 3 - Children of Staff: children of permanent teaching and non-teaching staff whose contract of employment (not a casual contract) names the school as their primary place of work where (a) the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or (b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
 To be eligible under this rule children of teaching staff must live at the same address as the member of staff.
-This includes step-children. - Rule 4 Distance: Children who live nearest to the school with those closest being prioritised.
+This includes step-children.